jimbobowl22/hub-linkbot/README.md

         - `BOT_PREFIX` Set this to your preferred bot prefix.
 (Recommended: `!`)
         - `BOT_PRIMARYGUILD` Set this to the ID of the Server you would like to use the bot in.
         - `HUB_ACCESSPORT` Set this to a random four digit integer.
 This will be used later when scripting your Hub to work with this bot.
+        - `HUB_APIKEY` Set this to a random alphanumeric string.
+This will be used for system security.
+Even if your IP is leaked, you need to have this API key in order to do that.
+This should be changeable in order to prevent unfixable security issues.
         - `UUID_NAMESPACE` Set this to the UUID generated [here](https://www.uuidgenerator.net/).
 This will be used to encrypt your user's database index UUIDs and make them truly randomized.

 ## Running the Bot